 Update any changes to the information in the report that occur during the year as soon as possible as well.

 This is set out in paragraph 6.79 of the SEND Code of Practice.

-The SEN information report must be approved by the full governing board.
+The SEN information report must be approved by the full governing board

-Information should be easily accessible
+You should make information easily accessible

-Schools should ensure that the information is easily accessible by young people and parents and is set out in clear, straightforward language.
+Make sure the information is easily accessible by young people and parents and is set out in clear, straightforward language.

 This is explained in paragraph 6.81 of the SEND Code of Practice.

-Difference from the local offer and SEN policies
+Know how this differs from the local offer and SEN policies

 More from The Key

 The Key has taken great care in publishing this article.
 However, some of the article's content and information may come from or link to third party sources whose quality, relevance, accuracy, completeness, currency and reliability we do not guarantee.
 Accordingly, we will not be held liable for any use of or reliance placed on this article's content or the links or downloads it provides.
-This article may contain information sourced from public sector bodies and licensed under the Open Government Licence.
+This article may contain information sourced from public sector bodies and licensed under the Open Government Licence v3.0.